simonsmith/grunt-suitcss/README.md

 #### Default Options

-##### Building SuitCSS components
+##### Building SuitCSS components with component(1)
 In this example, the default options are used to build a SuitCSS component.
 The source file **must** be a `component.json` file for the task to know it has to fetch dependencies and build them.
-The resulting file is then passed through the SuitCSS preprocessor and conformance checker.
+Each component is passed through the conformance checker and the resulting file is then passed through the SuitCSS preprocessor.

 ```js
 grunt.initConfig({